 The most common sites are the scalp, elbows, and knees, but any part of the skin can be affected.
 The plaques are usually very persistent without treatment.
 Itch is mostly mild but may be severe in some patients, leading to scratching and lichenification (thickened leathery skin with increased skin markings).
 Painful skin cracks or fissures may also occur.
 When psoriatic plaques clear up, they may leave brown or pale marks that can be expected to fade over several months.

 Who gets psoriasis?

-Psoriasis affects 2–4% of males and females.
-It can start at any age including childhood, with peaks of onset at 15–25 years and 50–60 years.
-It tends to persist lifelong, fluctuating in extent and severity.
-It is particularly common in Caucasians, but may affect people of any race.
-About one third of patients with psoriasis have family members with psoriasis.
+Psoriasis affects 2-4% of males and females and can start at any age, including childhood.
+It tends to persist lifelong, fluctuating in extent and severity, and is more common in Caucasians but can affect people of any race.
+About one-third of patients with psoriasis have family members with psoriasis.